dwilliams-github/homepage/client/src/text/resume.md

 [Knowledge and Skills](#skills)
 ====================

+- Experience and original research in virtual screening, molecular dynamics, pharmacophore modeling, virtual library generation, cheminformatics, chemical diversity, and machine learning
+- First-hand experience with the drug development process, from discovery to first-in-human, including target validation, hit finding, assay development, lead optimization, and DMPK
+- Mentor and manager to more than a dozen researchers in the fields of programming, algorithms, mathematics, physical chemistry, and quantum physics
 - Broad experience in data science, including very large data sets, inference, and modeling
--  Practiced in the art of presenting complex data analyses accurately, clearly, and concisely
--  First-hand experience with the drug development process, from discovery to first-in-human, including target validation, assay development, lead optimization, and DMPK
-- Mentor and manager to more than a dozen researchers in the fields of programming, algorithms, mathematics, physical chemistry, and quantum physics
-- Capable of independently guiding research and development projects from concept to publication
-- Broad knowledge in and practical experience with the theory and application of molecular simulations in drug discovery
+- A skilled technical writer, with experience in scientific, technical, and marketing roles
 - A proficient software programmer with experience in a wide range of development roles